Get us in your inbox

 3. New York Dinner Cruise

 Cruise both the Hudson and East Rivers on this two-and-a-half-hour venture set to music from a quality pianist playing classic jazz, blues and Broadway hits.
-You'll be served a lavish three-course dinner as you marvel at Ellis Island, the Statue of Liberty, Freedom Tower and the Empire State Building.
+While aboard you'll be served a lavish three-course dinner as you marvel at Ellis Island, the Statue of Liberty, Freedom Tower and the Empire State Building.
 You'll set a course from Pier 61 and be able to dance and eat the night away with some of the best views of the city going.

 Bateaux New York Dinner Cruises